Diabetic Eye Exams

 Reduce your risk of eye disease caused by Diabetes

 Undergoing eye exams every year is very important for people with diabetes.
 Eye exams give you an indication of how diabetes is affecting your overall health.
-Controlling blood sugar, blood pressure and cholesterol will also help prevent or delay the development of eye disease.
+Controlling blood sugar, blood pressure, and cholesterol will also help prevent or delay eye disease development.
 Be sure to:

 Work with your family doctor to control your blood sugars, blood pressure and cholesterol

 Maintain a healthy weight through diet and exercise

 Have an eye exam with an optometrist every year.